Tholpavakoothu: History

-Tholpavaikoothu is a compound word of three Tamil terms, thol, meaning leather, pavai, meaning doll, and koothu, meaning the play or drama.
+Tholpavaikoothu is a compound word of three Tamil terms: தோல் (tōl) meaning leather, பாவை (pāvai) meaning doll and கூத்து (kūttu) meaning the play or drama.
 It is one of the two traditional Pavai Koothu that happened in southern India.
 The other one is "marappavaikoothu" also called bommalattam.
 The only variation is Bommalattam uses wooden dolls, while tholpavaikoothu uses Leather dolls.
-The earliest known mention of Pavaikoothu (both bommalattam and tholpavaikoothu) is in Thirukkural an ancient tamil text of 300CE.
+The earliest known mention of Pavaikoothu (both bommalattam and tholpavaikoothu) is in Thirukkural an ancient Tamil text of 300CE.
 The 1020th Kural mentions this.
 The performance language uses Tamil, Sanskrit and Malayalam words.
 Like Mudiyettu and Patayani, Tholpavakoothu is also an art form that is dedicated to Bhadrakali in Kerala.
 According to legend, Tholpavakoothu was performed at the request of Bhadrakali who could not witness Ravana's killing as she was fighting the demon Darika.
 Thus when it is performed in temples, an idol of the Goddess is usually placed on a pedestal in front of the arena where it is staged.